The Naitsa Food Centre is here to help.

 Wecan Food Society

 Wecan is a non-profit group that helps people buy fresh fruit and vegetables and freshly frozen meat for $25.00 a month.
 Members receive three types of fruit, three types of vegetables, and three types of freshly frozen meat.
 You do not need to buy a membership or make an order every month.
 Unfortunately the NAITSA Food Centre is unable to act as a depot at this time, however here is a list of depots.

 211 is an Edmonton-based referral phone line that connects people to social, government, and health services in their area.
-211 can provide service beyond food needs, and can specialize referrals to your needs and area.
+211 can provide service beyond food needs and can specialize in referrals to your needs and area.